Curried Chickpea and Roasted Cauliflower with Couscous

 I love this simple midweek meal.
-The combination of curried chickpeas, roasted cauliflower, and alight and fluffy grain such as couscous or quinoa is one of my absolute favs.
-It is loaded with plant-based protein and beneficial fibre.
-There's no going wrong!
+The combination of curried chickpeas and roasted cauliflower, served on top of fluffy couscous is as simple as it is delicious.
+Best of all, this recipe is loaded with plant-based protein and beneficial gut-friendly fibres!

 Course: Main Course

-Preheat oven to 200 degrees Celsius or 400 degrees Fahrenheit.
+Preheat the oven to 400 degrees Fahrenheit.
 Line a baking tray with parchment paper.

-While cauliflower is baking, heat the other 1 tbsp. olive oil in fry pan on med-high heat.
-Add onions and fry for 5-7 minutes or until translucent.
-Add garlic and the rest of the spices and heat for 30 seconds until the spices are aromatic, stirring regularly.
-Now add the chickpeas and toss to coat.
-Cook on stove top for about 3 minutes then set aside.
+While the cauliflower is baking, heat the other 1 tablespoon of olive oil in a frypan over medium-high heat.
+Chop the onion and mince the garlic.
+Add the chopped onions and fry for 3-5 minutes or until translucent.
+Add the garlic and the remaining spices and heat for 30 seconds or until the spices are aromatic, stirring regularly.

 If you are using canned chickpeas, drain and rinse the chickpeas.
 Add the chickpeas to the frying pan and toss to coat.
 Cook on the for about 3 minutes or until the chickpeas are heated through.

 Check to see if the cauliflower is done, it should be nice and tender.
 Add the roasted cauliflower to the chickpea mix and give everything a good mix.
 Add the pistachios, 1/2 lemon juiced, raisins and parsley or cilantro.
 Season with additional salt if needed.
 Serve with couscous (see below for instructions) and extra wedges of lemon on the side.